fusion-energy/neutronics_material_maker/README.md

 ## Usage - enriched Material

 Lithium ceramics used in fusion breeder blankets often contain enriched lithium-6 content.
-This slightly changes the density and
+This slightly change in density is accounted for by the neutronics_material_maker

 ```python
 import neutronics_material_maker as nmm